-Read Here For: 7 Common Warning Signs of Foundation Problems
+Read Here For 7 Common Warning Signs of Foundation Problems

 Retaining Walls Failure

-Retaining wall failure is caused by a number of factors which compromise the strength of the wall.
+Retaining wall failure is caused by a number of factors that compromise the strength of the wall.
 At Granite Foundation Repair, we recommend these issues should be addressed in advance during the construction phase.

 Causes of Retaining Wall Failure